-The climate scenario assumed to unfold under a +1.5 or +2 degree scenario is as follows8: Over the next seven years, the world witnesses a series of increasingly severe climate events, beginning with a "Super El Niño" in 2024 with the warmest global temperatures on record, exacerbating droughts, floods, and heatwaves in certain regions.
-Transitioning to La Niña in 2025 brings its own set of challenges, including wildfires, flooding, and agricultural disruptions in other regions, especially some emerging markets.
-The following years see persistent La Niña conditions triggering continued extreme weather events, and humanitarian crises in those regions.
+Under both a +1.5 and +2 degree scenario, we invite you to imagine that the following weather scenario might unfold1o: Over the next 6 years, the world witnesses a series of increasingly severe weather events.
+2024 was the warmest year on record breaching the 1.5 degree limit for the first time in part due to the "El Niño" effect.
+Despite the transition to La Niña in 2025 we are seeing record weather effects, with the LA fires causing unprecedented property damage and flash floods in Valencia claiming over 220 lives.
+Globally this pattern continues in the coming years with new challenges: droughts, wildfires and heatwaves in certain regions, ; flooding, and agricultural disruptions in other regions, especially some emerging markets.
 By 2028, intensifying tropical storms, including hurricanes and cyclones, wreak substantial damage in the US and Asia, while India suffers from an unprecedented heatwave.
 Meanwhile, Europe experiences milder winters and longer growing seasons.
-In 2030, the world grapples with unprecedented wildfires, severe flooding in coastal regions, and prolonged droughts in Western Africa, all underscored by the Arctic's record-low sea ice extent, highlighting the urgent need for comprehensive climate action amidst escalating environmental fragility.
+In 2030, the world grapples with unprecedented wildfires, severe flooding in coastal regions, and prolonged droughts in Western Africa.
+In addition, the Arctic experiences record-low sea ice, highlighting the urgent need for comprehensive climate action amidst escalating environmental fragility.